cosmos/sdk-tutorials/academy/1-what-is-cosmos/atom-staking.md

 <HighlightBox type="info">

-A note on your **address**: As with a street address, it is ok for others to know it, as it allows others to send you ATOM or other assets.
+A note on your **address**: As with a street address, it is OK for others to know it, as it allows others to send you ATOM or other assets.

 </HighlightBox>